Achieve 23% reduction in specific water use in water-stressed locations

 That’s why we act as champions for sustainable forestry—working to keep forestland forested for generations to come.
 And not just in Sappi forests and plantations, but also in those maintained by our suppliers around the world.

-At our mills, we're on a continuous journey to reduce waste and maximise material and resource use at every opportunity.
+At our mills, we're on a continuous journey to reduce waste and optimise material and resource use at every opportunity.
 These 'eco-effective' operations help accelerate the transition to the biobased, circular economy our planet demands.

 Achieve 14% reduction in specific landfilled solid waste